Where: Hilton Grand Salon

 Pre-judging slots are assigned on a first-come, first-serve basis.
 We, unfortunately, cannot accommodate late entries, so give yourself plenty of time to get suited up and traverse the convention.

-NOTE: Contestants must have attended the pre-judging session in Hilton Galleria 1 at 11:30am Saturday.
+NOTE: Contestants must have attended the pre-judging session in Hilton Galleria 1 at 11:30 AM Saturday.

 Where: Marriott Atrium Ballroom

-When: Friday, September 2, 2022 8:30pm
+When: Friday, 8:30pm

 Judges will be looking at the costume itself, the workmanship, design, and inspiration.
 This will be open to groups and individuals, experts and novices, and costumes from mainstream or self-creative.
 All judges are costuming professionals with extreme costume backgrounds.
+Be sure to come to see a spectacle of hand-made wonder from every skill level and genre.

 Online pre-registration is now open!
 Please note that pre-registration is required to participate in this costume contest.
-For more information and to view the FAQs, please visit the Costuming Track’s contest page.

 Where: Hyatt Regency, Centennial Ballroom

-When: Sunday, September 4, 2022 8:30pm
+When: Sunday, 8:30pm

-In the grand tradition of convention costuming, dating back nearly five decades in SF fandom, Dragon Con is proud to present the largest Masquerade Costume Contest in the Southeast and one of the largest in the world!
+In the grand tradition of convention costuming, dating back nearly five decades in Science Fiction fandom, Dragon Con is proud to present the largest Masquerade Costume Contest in the Southeast and one of the largest in the world!
+The Dragon Con Masquerade Costume Contest will be held in the Hyatt Centennial Ballroom.

-You can also register during the con at the Contest Registration Desk located outside the Centennial Ballroom in the Hyatt.
-We’ll be open Friday and Saturday from 10:00 a.m. to 5:00 p.m., and Sunday, from 10:00 a.m. to 3:00 p.m.
-Even if you have pre-registered you need to stop by the registration table to let us know you are here and to receive your backstage pass and instructions.
-Simply drop by the Contest Registration Desk during the con.
+Registration for the Masquerade will be available until Sunday at 3 p.m. by completing the online registration form.
+This form will require you to agree to abide by the rules of the Masquerade, so please make sure you have read them before you register.
+You can also get help registering during the Con at the Contest Registration table located outside the Centennial Ballroom IV in the Hyatt on Friday and Saturday from 10:00 a.m. to 5:00 p.m. and Sunday from 10:00 a.m. to 3:00 p.m.
+Even if you have pre-registered, please remember that you must stop by the Contest Registration table to let us know you are here and to receive your backstage pass and instructions.

 *NOTE: REMINDER – TIME LIMITS FOR CONTESTANT PERFORMANCE – INDIVIDUALS ARE LIMITED TO 90 SECONDS (A MINUTE AND A HALF) AND GROUPS TO THREE MINUTES.